farihsyamsudin/CamPhishWithLocation/README.md

-# CamPhish
+# CamPhish With Location.
+Forked from https://github.com/techchipnet/CamPhish
-Grab cam shots from target's phone front camera or PC webcam just sending a link.
+Grab cam shots and theri location from target's phone front camera or PC webcam just sending a link.
+(Phone location will be more accurate)
 ![CamPhish](https://techchip.net/wp-content/uploads/2020/04/camphish.jpg)

 # What is CamPhish?